Sergey Khalmetov: Further murders and first arrest

-In the summer of 2006, Khalmetov randomly came across two girls, aged 13 and 12, respectively, who had ran away from their homes and gone to the Perm-2 train station.
+In the summer of 2006, Khalmetov randomly came across two girls, aged 13 and 12, respectively, who had run away from their homes and gone to the Perm-2 train station.
 After talking with them for a bit, Khalmetov offered them to spend the night at his house.
 Instead, he lured them to a deserted house in the Dzerzhinsky City District in Perm, where he raped them under the threat of death and then strangled them.
 While investigating the double murder, investigators found traces of the killer's semen on the girls' bodies and isolated DNA, but this did not lead to an arrest at the time.

 Khalmetov committed his final known murder sometime in 2007, when he murdered a 40-year-old pregnant woman in the village of Balezino in Udmurtia.
 A few days later, thanks to a witness' testimony, he was arrested and charged with this crime.
 In the following months, his guilt was conclusively proven and Khalmetov was later convicted of rape and murder, receiving a 10-year sentence.
 At trial, he admitted responsibility for the crime, claiming that he killed the woman because they had some kind of disagreement.

 While serving his sentence, Khalmetov was considered a good inmate by the prison administration.
 In the mid-2010s, a blood sample was taken by Khalmetov, from which DNA was isolated and entered into the federal database.
 After serving more than 8 years in prison, Khalmetov was granted parole on 1 August 2016 and released from prison.